Ugrammer/UniversalMer-v2.0/README.md

 # Universal-Mer
   This is a command line tool for k-mer counting with all possible sizes of k at once.
 # Overview
-  Universal-Mer is a k-mer counting tool for all possible size of k at once.
-It can summarize the counting result of 1-mer to l-mer where l = the length of longest repeated substring occuring in the input sequence.
-The Input file can be .txt or fasta format.
+ <p> Universal-Mer is a k-mer counting tool for all possible size of k at once.
+The program can summarize the counting result of 1-mer to l-mer where l = the length of longest repeated substring occuring in the input sequence.
+The Input file can be text or fasta format.
 The input alphabet now is only {A, C, G, T}.
-After counting and building database of all possible length k of k-mer completed, users can choose any size of k to count histogram, or dump k-mer as they want.
-The canonical k-mer form may require a quite more time to count than ordinary form.
-The time for building database depends on the longest repeated substring in the sequence.
+After counting and building database of all possible length k of k-mer completed, A user can choose any size of k to count histogram, dump k-mer, query a substring, and summarize all possible k.
+The canonical k-mer form counting may require a quite more time than the ordinary form.
+The time for building database depends on the longest repeated substring in the sequence.</p>

 # REQUIREMENT
   **OS:** Windows10, MacOS_ARM64, MacOS_X64 <br>